 Arjo earned his B.B.A. in Finance from The University of Texas at Austin, where he received the Barbara Jordan Legacy Award for his lasting impact on the school.
 Arjo spends his free time seeking inspiration in music, nature, and people.

-Ishan is an Associate on the Point72 Ventures team, helping evaluate and execute investments.
-Ishan joined Point72 Ventures after graduating from the Point72 Academy – the Firm’s year-long training program – where he rotated through various long/short teams within Point72, covering public companies in the technology and financial spaces.
+Ishan joined Point72 Ventures after rotating through long/short teams within Point72, covering public companies in the technology and financial services sectors.
 Before joining Point72, Ishan was an investment banking analyst at Goldman Sachs.

-Before joining Point72, Alex managed the Barclays Accelerator at Techstars in New York City, where he focused on sourcing and supporting over 20 early stage portfolio companies.
+Before Point72 Ventures, Alex launched and managed the Barclays Accelerator with Techstars in New York City.
+Alex was responsible for working with bank executives on solving industry wide technology issues through the sourcing and support of over 20 early stage companies.

-Alex grew up in Miami, Florida and earned his BBA at Florida International University.
+Alex is passionate about impact oriented initiatives, experiencing new cultures and surfing.
+Growing up in Miami, Florida Alex earned his BBA at Florida International University.

 We support founders catalyzing the future of their industries.